xdmushui/partner-center-sdk/develop/get-a-list-of-skus-for-a-product.md

 ---
 title: Get a list of SKUs for a product (by country)
-description: Gets a collection of SKUs for the specified product by customer country. ms.assetid: 5E4160AB-6B73-4CA1-903D-7257927CA754 ms.date: 10/11/2019 ms.localizationpriority: medium
+description: How to get a collection of SKUs for a specified product by customer country. ms.assetid: 5E4160AB-6B73-4CA1-903D-7257927CA754 ms.date: 10/11/2019 ms.localizationpriority: medium